Medically reviewed by Vicky Davis, FNP

 Chronic kidney disease.
 Having kidney disease can significantly increase your risk of developing erectile dysfunction.
 Approximately 70 percent of men with end stage renal disease are affected by ED.

 Hormonal imbalances.
 Some hormonal conditions, such as hypothyroidism (low levels of thyroid hormone) and hyperthyroidism (high levels of thyroid hormone) are associated with ED.
-Low testosterone levels may also play a role in erectile dysfunction.

 Multiple sclerosis (MS).
 Erectile dysfunction is common in men with multiple sclerosis, often as a result of neurological complications, psychological factors and side effects of some multiple sclerosis medications.